- Joined

 (a) Congressional Staff serve at the Presiding Officers pleasure.

 (1) Representatives have the ability to officially propose bills to Congress.
-In order to propose a bill, the Representative will follow the congressional process.
+In order to propose a bill, the Representative will follow the congressional process as defined in §9.

 (2) A rejected bill or a bill of the same nature will not be proposed for a period of 14 days unless a motion of reconsideration has been approved by Congress.